MultiSafepay/docs/content/payments/methods/banks/dotpay/integration-and-testing.md

 **Note:**

-- You can't test:
-  - Cancelling orders
-  - Refunding via the API
+- You can't test refunding via the API.
 - In the live environment, you can't accept refund orders.
 These are done automatically.

 {{< /details >}}